-Of the many vital acronyms in the psychological profession, COAMFTE is especially important if you're hoping to enjoy a promising career as a marriage and family therapist.
+Of the many vital acronyms in the psychological profession, COAMFTE is especially important if you're hoping to enjoy a promising career as a licensed marriage and family therapist.
 The Commission on Accreditation for Marriage and Family Therapy (COAMFTE) accredits training programs like the M.A. and PsyD programs offered by Alliant International University to ensure the highest caliber of professional education.

 Learn more about COAMFTE and how it can benefit your career as a marriage and family therapist (MFT).

 Marriage and family therapy benefits couples and families around the world.
 To ensure clients are seen by the most knowledgeable and experienced therapists, the field’s governing body, the American Association for Marriage and Family Therapy (AAMFT), created a special accrediting agency to hold graduate and post-graduate training programs to the highest standard.

 - To oversee and ensure high-quality MFT education through accreditation.